 - A dampened down immune system (immunocompromised) either due to medicines or illness

-Side effects and problems from an epidural
+Are there any side effects and problems from an epidural?

 Please note this is a generic GOSH information sheet.
 If you have specific questions about how this relates to your child, please ask your doctor.
 Please note this information may not necessarily reflect treatment at other hospitals.